elasticquent/Elasticquent/readme.md

     );
 }
 ```

-Be careful with this, as Elastiquent reads the document source into the Eloquent model attributes when creating a search result collection, so if data is missing it could cause some of your model functionality to break.
+Be careful with this, as Elasticquent reads the document source into the Eloquent model attributes when creating a search result collection, so make sure you are indexing enough data for your the model functionality you want to use.

-## More Options

-To check if the type for the Elasticquent model exists yet, use `typeExists`:

-    $typeExists = Book::typeExists();

 ### Using Elasticquent With Custom Collections